enghausen/docker-compose-ebot/README.md

 Secure Upload
 --------------
 I took the time to make a major change in the websocket_server.js (ebot) to make a "secure upload" feature.
-This means this services now perform a IP check to insure you are allow to upload a .dem to the https://$domain:12360/upload - If disabled everyone can just `curl -F "file=@FILE.dem" https://$DOMAIN:12360/upload` and upload some files to your server.
+This means this service now perform a IP check to insure you are allowed to upload a .dem file to the https://$DOMAIN:12360/upload - If disabled everyone can just `curl -F "file=@FILE.dem" https://$DOMAIN:12360/upload` and upload some garbage files to your server.
 This could also be handled on the network/firewall level.
 But this is not possible with every cloud/VPS provider.
 Thats why I needed this.
-To allow a remote host to upload files to your ebot server you can define a IP or IP Range in the .env file.
-Look for the `IPCUSTOMRANGE1=8.8.8.8/32`
+To allow a remote host to upload files to your ebot server you can define an IP or IP Range in the .env file.
+Look for the `IPCUSTOMRANGE1=8.8.8.8/32` entry.
 To disable this feature just change `FOREVER_SECUREUPLOAD=TRUE` to `FOREVER_SECUREUPLOAD=FALSE`

 Tested on